Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Hamiltonians and corner states

 \subsection{Corner zero-energy states}

-TMIs feature corner zero-energy states (CZESs), which are usually verified by numerically diagonalizing the tight-binding model Hamiltonian.
+The BBH model hosts corner zero-energy states (CZESs), which are usually verified by numerically diagonalizing the tight-binding model Hamiltonian.
 For example, Hamiltonians $\mathcal{H}_2$, $\mathcal{H}_3$, and $\mathcal{H}_4$ have been shown to host $4$, 8, and 16 CZESs in 2D, 3D, and $4$D space, respectively \cite{Benalcazar2017a,Zhang2020e}.
-Here, we show that $\mathcal{H}_d$ generally hosts $2^d$ CZESs ($d\geq 2$), the wave function of which can be directly constructed.
+Here, we show that $\mathcal{H}_d$ generally hosts $2^d$ CZESs ($d\geq 2$) and construct the corresponding analytical wave function.